Whitefish Summer Climbing Gear List

 Footwear

-Approach Footwear – sticky-rubber approach shoes, running shoes, or hiking shoes No open-toed shoes — required for safety on the approach and at the climbing area.
+Approach Footwear – Any closed toed athletic shoes. (running shoes, hiking shoes) No open-toed shoes — required for safety on the approach and at the climbing area.

 Sandals or Comfortable Shoes – for the drive home